watchybot/.github/profile/README.md

 # Watchy

-Watchy is the new generation of discord bots, making every feature advanced, yet still easy to use using our web dashboard.
+Watchy is the new generation of discord bots, making every feature advanced, yet still easy to use using our easy to understand and advanced web dashboard.